-One of the things that bothers me the most in today’s political discourse is the never-ending series of claims from both extremes of the political spectrum that our “freedoms” and “liberties” are methodically and intentionally being taken from us.
-For what it’s worth, I don’t use those words as plural nouns myself, but prefer to think of specific rights and privileges (plural) that engender the more ephemeral concepts of Liberty (singular) and Freedom (singular).
-Pluralizing and de-capitalizing “freedoms” and “liberties” creates what I consider to be a false sense that they are just long laundry lists of specific items, so that any time any item is removed from the list, Liberty (singular) and Freedom (singular) are compromised.
-I think that’s a self-referential and dangerous postulate, and I am sick and tired of the glib “we are all frogs in a pot, slowly boiling to death” analogy that defenders of this viewpoint trot out ad nauseum when this topic comes up.
-I’m not that stupid.
-Please don’t say that to me again.
-Or the Kool-Aid thing.
-Thank you.
+I refuse to use those words as plural nouns myself, but prefer to think of specific rights and privileges (plural) that engender the more ephemeral concepts of Liberty (singular) and Freedom (singular).
+Pluralizing and de-capitalizing “freedoms” and “liberties” creates a sense that they are just long laundry lists of specific things we do or have, so that any time any item on that list is blocked or amended, Liberty (singular) and Freedom (singular) are compromised.
+I think that’s a dangerously reductive postulate.
+Words matter.

 I’m a political scientist by training, so I tend to take long, macro views in understanding the ways in which people organize and govern themselves.
 When I look at the rights and privileges available today to every citizen of our nation, compared to the rights and privileges available at the time of the Constitution’s adoption, I see lurching progress toward the enhancement and expansion of rights and privileges granted by Constitutional amendment, legislative action, and/or various court rulings.
 We certainly still have a long way to go in many areas and for many citizens, and sometimes we (sadly) move backward on such fronts in the short- to medium-term, but the overall, long-term trend is a positive one.
 As it should be.
 As it must be.